(Article last updated: May 9, 2019)

 Here's an overview of the festival and how you can plan your time there.

 When is Food and Wine?

-Although this event has always started in September and ended in November, Disney has extended the time span in recent years.
+Although this event has traditionally started in September and ended in November, Disney has extended the time span in recent years.

-In 2018, the Food and Wine Festival will be held for a whopping 87 days from August 29 through November 23.
+In 2019, the Food and Wine Festival will be held for a whopping 87 days from August 29 through November 23.

 What takes place at the Food and Wine Festival?

 To accommodate all the foodies you can expect to find that the popular food booths will extend out from the World Showcase and into Future World.

 You can read all about the booths and see the menus on the Disney Food Blog Food and Wine menu and booth index.

-The appetizer-sized portions available at the booths usually range in price from $4.00 - $8.00 (with drinks ranging from $3-$6), and Disney Dining Plan credits can be used for many items (they eligible items are noted on the menus).
+The appetizer-sized portions available at the booths usually range in price from $4.00 - $8.00 (with drinks ranging from $3-$6), and Disney Dining Plan snack credits can be used for many items (they eligible items are noted on the menus).